 Your Medicare number, also known as the Medicare Beneficiary Identifier (MBI), contains eleven random letters and numbers.
-It shows on the red, white, and blue Medicare card.
+This number is exclusive to you and can be found on the red, white, and blue Medicare card.

-You can also find it on paperwork you receive from the Social Security Administration.
-Otherwise, contact your local Medicare or SSA office.
+You may also be able to find your Medicare number on paperwork you receive from the Social Security Administration.
+Otherwise, you can always contact your local Medicare or SSA office for more information.

-Once signed up for Part A or B, Social Security mails your physical Medicare card to the address you have on file.
+Once you have signed up for Medicare Part A or Medicare B, Social Security will mail your physical Medicare card to the address you have on file.

-Additionally, paperwork and documentation from the Social Security Administration and Medicare shows the Medicare Beneficiary Identifier.
+Additionally, paperwork and documentation from the Social Security Administration and Medicare will also show your Medicare Beneficiary Identifier.

 Otherwise, you should be able to go to your local Social Security Administration or Medicare office.
 Alternatively, call Medicare and properly establish your identity, then request a new Medicare card.

 Unfortunately, while there is currently no true-blue “find Medicare number” hotline.
 You may also be able to contact someone for important Medicare information at 1-800-medicare (1-800-633-4227) should you have any additional questions or concerns regarding your Medicare status, Medicare claim, or claim number.

 How can I get my Medicare Number without my card?